16 Healthiest Starbucks Foods to Order in 2025

 9. All In Madagascar Vanilla, Honey & Almonds Bar

-If you need a snack on the go, the All In Madagascar Vanilla, Honey & Almonds Bar is one of the healthiest foods at Starbucks to go for.
-It features natural and USDA Organic ingredients, including almonds, flaxseeds, pumpkin seeds and sunflowers, all of which add plant-based protein and healthy fats.
+If you need a snack on the go, the All In Madagascar Vanilla, Honey & Almonds Bar is one of the healthiest foods at Starbucks to opt for.
+It features natural and USDA Organic ingredients, including almonds, flax, pumpkin and sunflower seeds, all of which add plant-based protein and healthy fats.

-All In Madagascar Vanilla, Honey & Almonds Bar Nutritional Overview
+All In Madagascar Vanilla, Honey & Almonds Bar Nutritional Info (per 40-gram serving):

 • Calories: 170